 Undaunted by a case’s legal or technical complexity, precedent, or magnitude, Jake will not stop until his clients’ patents, copyrights, and trade secrets are protected; the cybersecurity breach is stopped; and the cybercriminals are brought to justice.

 To develop those creative legal solutions, Jake draws upon his unique blend of experience.
 He has carried out Internet enforcement actions involving cybercrime, fraud, and deceptive activity; brand violations; intellectual property infringement; trade secrets; and cybersecurity breaches.
-Jake has also handled a variety of complex commercial litigation in federal and federal court, as well as several white collar criminal investigations.
+Jake has also handled a variety of complex commercial and tech transaction litigation in federal and federal court, as well as several white collar criminal investigations.
 Jake also draws from his practical litigation experience and trial advocacy.

 Posts by: Jacob M. Heath